LakhvirMadhar/WildFrostRAG/README.md

     *   Hm, probably need something for how fights themselves play out (1 card is played OR player hits their sun bell, then enemy turn progresses).
 A lot I have to do here.
     *   I'm not saving the card image anywhere, unsure if needed atm.
     *   Need to update the to_dict method to capture more information I'm missing
+    *   **Important**: I need to make sure the to_dict method is expanded to make a very cleaned format of the HTML.
+    *   **Important**: Logger is saving all to one file, we need to make it several files.
+Also need to fix print statements or tqdm write statements to instead be logger.
+    *

 ### Overall Theme
 *   The `rag_eval_demo.ipynb` will be for any scraping and neo4j ingestion testing the user deems necessary.